matanatkhalil/Voice-Controlled-Todo-App/README.md

 ## Future Improvements (Planned)
+- LocalStorage persistence (tasks survive page refresh)
+- Keyboard accessible (for users who prefer it)
+- Works on mobile
+- Option to edit and delete tasks
+- Dark mode toggle 🌙
+- Confetti animation when all tasks are completed
 - Add the number of total, completed, and incomplete tasks to the page
 - Add separate to-do lists for each day of the week (Monday–Sunday)
 - Create lists for monthly and yearly tasks too
 - Add three buttons to the top of the page, by clicking on which users can navigate between their yearly, monthly, and weekly to-do lists
-- LocalStorage persistence (tasks survive page refresh)
-- Dark mode toggle 🌙
-- Confetti animation when all tasks are completed

 ## Feedback Welcome!
 Open an issue or reach out – always happy to connect.